The freedom of a self-guided kayak tour with a convenient network of island camping locations

 |Sleeping bag (each extra night)||GBP|

 - Instruction course: A one-day course, duration approx. 6 hours with break.
 Start time by arrangement (please let us know your preferred time on booking).
 Strongly recommended for participants with limited kayaking experience.
 The course will cover basic paddling techniques, tour planning, navigation, and safety including rescue practice.
 After the course, you can either stay locally to begin your tour next day or begin your tour directly after (normal day's hire charge applies if beginning your tour that day).
 The closest location to camp is around 800m from the start point.

 - GPS: Garmin eTrek 20 loaded with a map of the area in which you will be kayaking.
 The main islands, possible pick-up points and facilities in the archipelago are marked (note that map and compass are also included as part of standard equipment).

 - Sleeping bag: A range of sleeping bags are available, rating 0 to -10 degrees C. Suitable bags will be provided depending on the time of year you are paddling.
 Please bring own liner if required - the bags are washed after each use.

 - Sea kayak with all necessary equipment including paddles, spray skirt (from Seals) and buoyancy aid (from Palm).
 Single kayaks (kayaks include models from Valley, Wilderness Systems, and Prijon) are provided as standard.
 Double kayaks are also available on request (please note that this does not affect the price).
+A number of kayak models are available to suit your preference and level of experience and options can be discussed at the start of your tour.
 Please provide height and weight for all participants in advance.

 - Cooking stove with kettle and pans (provided one per 2 persons).
 Fuel (gas) is included as well as camping plate/mug/cutlery and washing up liquid/sponge.